(Note: This post was originally published in February 2018, but has been updated in November 2019.)

 Apache youth in their early teens have been part of the skate team, and they have stayed up until their late 20s.
 Many of the youth on the San Carlos Apache reservation haven’t been out of its boundaries.
 The skate team has allowed them to travel to places across the country.
 Miles said everywhere they go, they film themselves and take photographs.

 “A lot of them have gone on to good jobs, gone on to college, went off to study photography, doing even greater things, in a way, from having the opportunity to work and travel,” Miles said.
-“We’ve travelled all the way to New Jersey, Minnesota, California two or three times.
-I think the team travelling opened up their eyes to all the possibilities of where they can go in their young Native life.”
+“We’ve traveled all the way to New Jersey, Minnesota, California two or three times.
+I think the team traveling opened up their eyes to all the possibilities of where they can go in their young Native life.”

 According to Partnership With Native Americans, while 60 percent of U.S. students go on to college, only 17 percent of American Indian students continue their education.
 Miles said on his reservation, more and more students are heading to college.